-9. The Group notes that the rate of attainment on payments to the TC Fund (TCF) for 2020, as of 31 December 2020, was 91.1%.
-The Group emphasizes the importance of the TCF in the successful implementation of the TC Programme and reiterates its call on all Member States to pay their contributions in accordance with the indicative scale of assessment in full and on time.
+9. The Group positively notes that the rate of attainment on payments to the TC Fund (TCF) for 2021, as of 31 December 2021, was 95.2%, which is considered as the second highest rate of attainment over the course of the last 10 years.
+The Group commends the efforts exerted by the Secretariat in this regard, and emphasizes the importance of the TCF in the successful implementation of the TC Programme and reiterates its call on all Member States to pay their contributions in accordance with the indicative scale of assessment in full and on time.
 The Group also requests the Secretariat to work closely with Member States to improve the rate of attainment on pledges and payments to the TCF.